Yunhi: Soundtrack

-The original soundtrack was composed by Sami Khan, and sung by Sami Khan and Shae Gill (of Pasoori fame).
+The original soundtrack was composed by Sami Khan, and sung by Sami Khan and Shae Gill.

 Production

 On 28 August 2022, Hum TV announced that the network's upcoming series Yunhi will star Bilal Ashraf in his television series debut, opposite Maya Ali who will return to the channel after six years, since Sanam (2016).
 The principal photography wrapped on 10 June 2022.